p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 OLAP refers to the technique of performing complex business  multidimensional analysis over the data warehouse.
 > We will see how report developers use SQL to write queries!

+Start of lectures on "Relational DBMS Extensions for DW".
+The topics of the lectures from 15 to 23 are

+15-17 -> SQL extensions (aka T-SQL)
+18 -> Query Plans
+19 -> Index and Storage Structures + Star Query Physical Plan 20 -> Materialized Views
+21 -> (functional dependencies and their usage in query optimization) 22 -> Optimization techniques for star queries with grouping and aggregations 23 -> Query rewriting to use materialized views

 ## -> JRS exercise

 **EXERCISE AT HOME**